ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Introduction

 Various TTA methods have been proposed to tackle the above issue, such as filtering unreliable gradients using predefined thresholds~\citep{niu2022eata,lee2024deyo,Hu2025TLM}, or mitigating disturbances through optimization of a sharpness-aware loss surface~\citep{niu2023sar}.
 However, the use of heuristic thresholds for gradient selection remains problematic, as such thresholds are difficult to define and generalize across domains.
 In this sense, filtering or suppressing noisy gradients can only be partial, and the model remains exposed to trivial solutions by optimizing with the remaining gradients, for which entropy can still be minimized by collapsing into constant one-hot outputs regardless of the inputs.
 As a result, it is unavoidable that these methods still risk collapse during deployment, particularly under prolonged or more challenging testing scenarios, as in Tables~\ref{tab:imagenet-c-mix-shift} \& \ref{tab:imagenet-c-blindspot}.

-In this paper, we resolve the collapse risk of test-time entropy minimization by drawing inspiration from negative-free self-supervised learning (SSL)~\citep{chen2021exploring,zhang2022avoid}, which seeks to learn meaningful representations by maximizing the similarity between two augmented views of the same image.
-Negative-free SSL introduces an asymmetric structure to prevent the \textit{two branches} from collapsing toward the same constant, resolving collapse from the architecture design.
-However, asymmetric structure is originally developed for representation learning, and naively applying asymmetry to our context is infeasible or inferior, as: 1) test-time entropy minimization typically has only one prediction branch and optimizes entropy instead of similarity; 2) traditional Siamese design requires extra backbone passes, which impairs efficiency for our test-time learning.
+In this paper, we reveal asymmetry as a key mechanism for collapse prevention, which was introduced in the negative-free self-supervised learning (SSL)~\citep{chen2021exploring,zhang2022avoid} that seeks to learn meaningful representations by maximizing the similarity between two augmented views of the same image.
+Negative-free SSL uses an \textit{asymmetric structure} to prevent the outputs of \textit{two branches} from collapsing toward the same constant, resolving collapse from architectural design.
+However, asymmetric structure is tailored for representation learning during pre-training, and naively applying it to our context is infeasible or inferior, as: 1) test-time entropy minimization typically has only one prediction branch and optimizes entropy instead of similarity; 2) traditional Siamese design requires extra backbone passes, which impairs efficiency for our test-time learning.